Click here for DVDs

 What is Modern Jive?

 In 1980 some clever people in London realised that they could get more people dancing a partner dance similar to jive if they didn't try to teach them any footwork.
+So they devised simple moves which could be taught quickly and only involved the dancers walking to the beat - not worrying about which foot was which.

 Most clubs have a standard evening format something like: